mariadb-corporation/MaxScale/Documentation/Filters/Wcar.md

 Install the required packages on the MaxScale server where the replay is to be done.
 An additional dependency that must be manually installed is Python, version 3.7 or newer.
-On most operating systems a new enough version is available as the default Python interpreter.
+On most linux distributions a new enough version is available as the default Python interpreter.

 The replay consists of restoring the database to the point in time where the